akc8012/acolannino.io/content/blog/gina-blog/index.md

 Yes, it's maintained by Facebook, a [very] *[not] [good]* company.
 But guess what? [npm] is owned by Microsoft now, and they are also an organization that will burn in the [corporate] [version] [of hell].
 It's 2020, and all your fav CLI tools are cancelled.
 Congrats!

 ![sonic](sonic.jpg)

+### Pair program whenever you can
+In the grand-scheme of things, you don't matter.
+I don't matter either.
+Do [pair programming](https://en.wikipedia.org/wiki/Pair_programming).
+Or, do the much more extreme, but still great in it's own way, [mob programming](https://mobprogramming.org/).
+I have enough pop-off energy on this subject to write an entire blog series on it, but I won't do that now.
+Instead, I'll keep this section relevant.

+I had an idea for something to implement - I wanted the COVID cases to *count up* over time, rather than jump to the number on page load like it was doing before.
+My buddy was available to pair at the time, so we started working on the feature.
+I was a bit fried from it being 7pm after a long workday, and so was my co-programmer.
+However, we each melded our minds together to complete the feature.
+While we were both exhausted: I used my knowledge of the hooks API to get the timer itself working, and he used *deductive reasoning* to figure out that the animation should be **exponential**, rather than animate via pre-cached speeds like we had at first.
+The code we wrote that day is [right here](https://github.com/akc8012/gina-rona-app/blob/master/src/components/CaseCounter.tsx), and it really turned out great.
+I don't think it would have been possible using the traditional "everybody split up!" methodology of software development.

+A younger, less-mature me would have been bummed that I couldn't figure out the exponential animation by myself.
+Now, **2020 Apocalypse Year Andrew** knows better.
+I don't matter, and neither do you.
+The software matters.
+To make the best possible software, one must throw away their ego.
+Destroy your ego.
+Throw it in a box, and throw that box off a cliff.
+Into a fire.
+Acid fire.
+Where we're going, you won't be needing that.

+### Conclusion